autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 - SEK - Swedish Krona
 - USD - United States Dollar

-Each currency's quantity in the basket is computed to provide a currency basket with minimal variance.
+Each currency's quantity in the basket is computed to provide a currency basket with minimal total variance with respect to its underlying currencies.
 The index value then has minimal volatility with respect to variance from individual currency fluctuations.

 ACU is used as the _stabilization target_ for Auton price, see _[Stabilization](/concepts/asm/#stabilization)_.